VictorTaelin/Interaction-Calculus/IC.md

 ...
 term

-With no COL nodes inside the ASTs of t0, t1, t2 ... and term.
+With no Dup nodes inside the ASTs of t0, t1, t2 ... and term.